Fasci Siciliani: Aftermath

 Many former adherents of the Fasci left Sicily.
 Life had grown hard and employment difficult to find because of their involvement with the movement.
 For those in Sicily who wanted to change their life for the better in those days, there were only two alternatives: rebel or emigrate.
 After the failure of the rebellion many peasants had no choice but to vote with their feet and opted for emigration.
 Others remained, and a year later, in 1895, protests against unjust taxes and about the issue of communal land resumed in many towns in Sicily.
-The disbandment of troop had to be postponed.
+The disbandment of the military troops that had to maintain order had to be postponed.

 According to Hobsbawm, the Fasci were a prime example of primitive agrarian movement that became modern by aligning itself with socialism and communism.
 Many of its leaders continued in the Socialist Party and continued the struggle for land rights and land reform once they were released.
 Despite the 1894 defeat, permanent movements were set up in some areas of Sicily using modern socialist models of organisation.

 With the dissolution of the Fasci, the unrest on Sicily did not subside.
 In January 1898, peasants demanding work and bread ransacked the town hall in Siculiana.
-In the fall of 1901, Sicilian peasants – following the example of numerous agrarian strikes that were affecting the whole of Italy – again set off a wave of agrarian unrest, conscious of the fact that in a way they resumed "the march abruptly interrupted in 1894 by the repression of the Fasci."
+In the fall of 1901, Sicilian peasants – following the example of numerous agrarian strikes that were affecting the whole of Italy – again set off a wave of agrarian unrest, conscious of the fact that in a way they resumed "the march abruptly interrupted in 1894 by the repression of the Fasci".
 Just as the Fasci movement, one of the main goals of the 1901 strikes and was a revision of the land leases to undermine the economic power of the gabellotti.
 After the First World War the communist movement In Sicily built on the incipient organisational structures of the Fasci, such as during the Biennio Rosso.
 The Fasci inspired social struggle in Sicily well into the 1950s.